sfrias/AIGYM/airplane/README.md

-Section for Airbus Airplane challenge with 80 sensors and several flights.
+Section for Airbus Airplane challenge with 80 sensors, 8MSPS, and several streams.